Commercial Construction Loans

 Admittedly, each scenario is different and commercial lending can be a little complicated so an in depth discussion about the best way to do this is usually warranted.
 Please call us for more info at 1-800-414-5285 or visit our 100% commercial real estate financing page here or our medical and dental pages here.

 10% Down Commercial Financing - 90% Loan to Cost

 Whether you have 10% down or not, the 7a and 504 commercial construction loans offer great leverage at least 90% "loan to cost" which helps you conserve cash, maximize tax deductions and control your overhead.

-As mentioned above, certain 7a lenders will actually go over 100% loan to cost for the right business/right borrower with the right cash flow, but even with 10% down the 7a, especially, is very flexible when it comes to financing construction costs.
+And as mentioned above, certain 7a lenders will actually go over 100% loan to cost for the right business/right borrower with the right cash flow, but even with 10% down the 7a, especially, is very flexible when it comes to financing construction costs.
 Essentially almost any cost you must pay to erect a commercial building is financeable including:

 - Land costs

 - Hard and Soft construction costs

 - Lease Up Working Capital (for certain transactions like mini storage construction)